-You can receive funding through the programme for work in the above places if you:
+You can receive funding through the programme if you:

-- Are a farmer or land manager (including individuals, charities and some public bodies). - Are collaborating with an eligible farmer / land manager (or a group of farmers/land managers) to deliver an eligible project. - Own, or have management control of, all the land affected by the project, or have the formal consent of the person who does.
+- Are a farmer or land manager (including individuals, charities and some public bodies). - An organisation or individual collaborating with an eligible farmer / land manager (or a group of farmers/land managers) to deliver an eligible project. - Own, or have management control of, all the land affected by the project, or have the formal consent of the person who does.